 There are several ways to determine whether a moving company is reputable.
-One way to find trustworthy local movers is word of mouth.
+One way to find trustworthy local and long distance movers is word of mouth.
 Ask friends, family, and coworkers which company they used, and see if you find any common companies that this group liked working with.

 However, getting personal recommendations isn't always possible, and even if you do, you want to do some additional research on the companies just to be sure which one is right for you.
 That's where online reviews come in.
 Look for a strong online presence, where you can see that they are an active and engaged company with positive reviews.

 You can also check a company's ratings with consumer protection agencies such as the Better Business Bureau and the American Moving and Storage Association.
 Another important safeguard is to check that the movers have the appropriate certifications and adequate insurance.
 A reputable moving company should be able to show you all the necessary documents including:

 - Department of Transportation (DOT) License

 - Licensing by the Federal Motor Carrier Safety Association (FMCSA)

 - Pro-Mover Certification from the American Moving and Storage Association (AMSA)